dmcin003/peer-to-peer-Rental-Platform-RESTfulAPI/README.md

     - Add more attributes to items for more filtering options.(example: add a type attribute to allow user to filter by type of item when searching)

+    - Add more unit tests for full coverage of api.